Butterfly of Doom

 - Phineas and Ferb: "Phineas and Ferb's Quantum Boogaloo" featured an adult Candace going back in time to bust Phineas and Ferb for the rollercoaster and returning to her own time to learn it was now a Bad Future.
 As it turns out, her effort to bust her brothers not only created a wave of child-proofing hysteria, but it caused Perry the Platypus to get injured by Dr. Doofenshmirtz's evil scheme backfiring, instead of Doofenshmirtz like in the original timeline.
 This allowed Doofenshmirtz to ride the wave of hysteria and take over the Tri-State Area, turning it into a ruined industrial dystopia where fun and creativity are outlawed, kids are kept in People Jars until they reach adulthood, and everyone is forced to change their name to "Joe".

 - In the Simpsons Treehouse of Horror segment "Time and Punishment", a malfunctioning toaster transports Homer to the prehistoric past.
 He remembers some Genre Savvy advice Grandpa gave him regarding this very trope, then instantly forgets it to squash a bug.
 When he returns to the present, Flanders has taken over the world.
 His attempts to fix the timeline cause alternate futures that range from even worse to just plain weird.
-When one of his sneezes causes all of the dinosaurs to drop dead, he moans, "That's gonna cost me."
+When one of his sneezes causes all of the dinosaurs to drop dead, he moans, "I'm going to pay for this one."
 Homer eventually snaps and just starts whacking everything with a baseball bat, creating a future that's actually pretty near normal, except everyone has weird, elongated, lizard-like tongues.

 - One of the alternate futures seems perfect for him: his sisters-in-laws are dead, his family is rich, the children are polite… but then he learns that donuts apparently don't exist in this timeline when he uses the word and nobody knows what he's talking about.
 He disappears into the past to try again, before we see that it rains donuts in this future.